 All Full Application documents must be marked with the Control Number issued to the applicant.
-Applicants will receive a control number upon submission of their Concept Paper, and should include that control number in the file name of their Full Application submission (i.e., Control number_Applicant Name_Full Application).
+Applicants will receive a control number upon submission of their Concept Paper, and must include that control number in the file name of their Full Application submission (i.e., Control number Applicant Name Full Application).

-1. Full Application Content Requirements
+i.
+Full Application Content Requirements